 Other examples incorporate the technologies that we hear about every day in relevant new ways.
-Video analytics are being explored to reduce incidents and survey anomalies in rail yards - everything from intruders to objects on the track - and at level crossings to boost safety.
+Video analytics are being explored to reduce incidents and surveil anomalies in rail yards - everything from intruders to objects on the track - and at level crossings to boost safety.
 The limitless span of drones is providing otherwise impossible-to-achieve imagery of tracks, bridges and trains, identifying repair issues before they elevate, and bringing even the largest areas within focus.
+Read the 'Scene analytics' application note to see how video analytics are helping to boost safety at level crossings.